nurtai325/qurt/README.md

 > ⚛️ **Built with React** — providing a modern, fast, and dynamic user experience.
 Editor code in the ./editor directory is written in React.

 > ⚡**Blazingly fast** — the project takes advantage of advanced caching and load time optimization techniques.
-Also, the editor code in React is highly optimize to provide blazingly fast user experience.
+Also, the editor code in React is highly optimized to provide blazingly fast user experience.

 ---